-Today, I’d like to take a few minutes and talk about the Amway 2 to 5 year plan.
+Today, I’d like to take a few minutes and talk to you about the Amway 2 to 5 year plan.
 If you’ve spent any amount of time in Amway as a distributor, you’ve probably heard of the two to five-year plan.

 Basically, it means that if you take the business seriously, and do the steps to success you are taught, you should be able to reach the rank of Diamond within two to five years, and have complete financial freedom.